mRcfps/functional-programming-in-scala/README.md

 ## Big Data Analysis with Scala and Spark

 - [**Wikipedia**](https://github.com/mRcfps/functional-programming-in-scala/tree/master/wikipedia): Use full-text data from Wikipedia to produce a rudimentary metric of how popular a programming language is with Spark RDD API.
+- [**StackOverflow**](https://github.com/mRcfps/functional-programming-in-scala/tree/master/stackoverflow): Implement a distributed k-means algorithm which clusters posts on the popular question-answer platform StackOverflow according to their score.